zitadel/zitadel/docs/docs/examples/login/react.md

 ### Add two new components to your application

-First add the component which prompts the user to login
+First, add the component which prompts the user to login.

 ```ts reference
 https://github.com/zitadel/zitadel-react/blob/main/src/components/Login.tsx